-Central Christian College of the Bible exists to develop servant-leaders for the church.
+Central Christian College of the Bible exists to educate biblical servants for a faithful life of kingdom ministry.
 As a distinctive undergraduate Bible college, CCCB equips men and women for leadership in the kingdom of God both nationally and internationally.